vectordotdev/logfmt-elixir/README.md

 => [key1: "value1", key2: "This is a quoted value"]
 ```

+## Type casting

+This library does not attempt to type cast values into booleans, integers, floats, etc, for a couple of reasons:

+1. Strings are not strictly defined with quotes.
+Notice `value1` above.
+2. There isn't a RFC for they key value format.

+Type casting should be the responsibility of the underlying data structure.
+If you're using an Ecto model it advised to cast your input there.

 ## Shoutout

 If you appreciate this library, head over to [timber.io](https://timber.io).
 Perhaps we can